smartemission/smartemission/docs/platform/cookbook.rst

 * https://gost1.docs.apiary.io - STA GOST-provided API docs
 * https://sensorup.atlassian.net/wiki/spaces/SPS - some more examples

-The mapping of the STA entities is as follows:
+The mapping of the STA entities to SE objects is as follows:

 * `Thing`: corresponds to single SE Device (Station)
-* `Location`: holds single/last geographical Point location of Thing, thus SE Device
+* `Location`: holds single/last geographical `Point` location of `Thing`, thus SE Device
 * `Datastream`:  corresponds to single indicator (e.g. Temperature or NO2) of single/specific SE Device
 * `Observation`: corresponds to single measurement (e.g. Temperature or NO2) of single/specific `Datastream`
 * `Sensor` and `ObservedProperty` provide metadata for a single/specific SE device indicator (mostly a sensor) thus `Datastream`